 - summary completion

 Practice answering each type of question often, and if you get a question wrong, ask yourself why you were wrong.
+This is important.
 Perhaps you could consult a friend or teacher, and that will help you to avoid making the same mistake again.
+Making mistakes is completely normal, but we need to analyze them and learn from them.

 Here are some practice tests I have made: